Setting up a pool

 Your training and control tasks have the same project specification.
 However, you can create a separate project with the tasks and assign a skill based on user responses.
 Then you can admit Tolokers to the main project based on their skill.

 An exam pool contains only control tasks.
 It's usually small and used for checking how well users learned to do your tasks after they read the instructions and completed the training.
 Unlike your main pool, you already know the correct responses for every task in this pool.
 You can set the price to zero.

 Based on the results of responses to control tasks, you can assign a skill to the Tolokers and then specify it in the main pool as a filter.
 For example,

 MySkill = 80 or = Is missing.
 You don't have to create an exam.
 For simple tasks, the training pool provides enough practice, but many requesters also use exams.

 Yes, the fast response settings specify the time per task suite.

 Yes.
 When you copy the filter and quality control settings, the settings you previously added manually are overwritten.
 You should see a warning about this in the copy settings window.

 Yes, unfortunately, this can happen.
-This is why we recommend that you offer a training task or exam before the main task.
+This is why we recommend that you offer a training task or exam before the general task.
 In this case, only those people who showed good performance at the previous stage are selected for the main pool.